 What was audited and how were the audits undertaken?

 In accordance with the Water Savings Protocol, the auditors confirm the actual water savings estimates that have been achieved from the GMW Connections Project and other modernisation projects as required at the end of an irrigation season.
 Long-term average water savings are also estimated for the same years.

 The auditor confirms the water savings by:

-- Checking that the actual and long-term water savings were calculated consistent with the calculation method in the Water Savings Protocol, namely in the Technical manual for the quantification of water savings
+- Checking that the actual and long-term water savings were estimated consistently with the methods in the Water Savings Protocol for the quantification of water savings

-- Checking that the data collection and inputs are as accurate as could reasonably be expected for the purpose of calculating water savings;
+- Checking that the data collection and inputs are as accurate as could reasonably be expected to estimate water savings;

-- Conducting spot checks to confirm that the program of modernisation works has been implemented as documented in the water saving calculations;
+- Conducting spot checks to confirm that the program of modernisation works has been implemented as documented in the water saving estimates;

-- Checking that water savings have been calculated based on the nature and the extent of all modernisation works completed up to and including a given irrigation season;
+- Checking that water savings have been estimated based on the nature and the extent of all modernisation works completed up to and including a given irrigation season;

-- Providing a corrected estimate of the water savings for any component where the project proponent calculations are found to be non-compliant or deficient; and
+- Providing a corrected estimate of the water savings for any component where the project proponent estimations are found to be non-compliant or deficient; and

 - Identifying potential improvements to the data collection, data analysis, assumptions and methods used to estimate the water savings.